cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/best-practices-interviewing-deaf-candidate-relying-on-interpreters.md

 If you haven't interviewed deaf or hard of hearing candidates before, this guide will help you navigate the process smoothly and set both parties up for success.

-This guide includes various sections for different audiences.
-Please ensure everyone reads their relevant sections ahead of time.
+This guide contains different sections tailored for various audiences.
+Please make sure everyone reviews the sections relevant to them in advance.

 - [HR or Recruitment Team Guide](#hr-and-recruitment-team-guide) (below)